Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Conclusion

-Since reduction of heat transfer via kinetic energy results in diminishing the particle current thus making the motor less efficient, the next question to address is how one can reduce the irreversible heat without decreasing the particle current in order to enhance the motor efficiency and refrigerator coefficient of performance.
+The next question to address is how one can reduce the irreversible heat without decreasing the particle current.
 At a more fundamental level, it would be interesting to obtain theoretically the maximum efficiency at maximum power and the equivalent maximum for the coefficient of performance.
 Answering such questions would also enhance our understanding of non-equilibrium thermodynamics at the small scale.